opendxl/opendxl-databus-client-java/docs/Transactions-producer-consumer-example.rst

 Close method closes producer and frees resources such as connections, threads, and buffers associated with the producer.

+| If for any reason transaction fails, the ``abortTransaction()`` method
+  is called.
+| Any unflushed produced messages will be aborted when this call is
+  made.

 Run the sample
 ~~~~~~~~~~~~~~